What are the general eligibility requirements to apply for Australian Citizenship?

-- Permanent resident status for 1 year and have lived in Australia for at least 9 out 12 months within the year
+- Been an Australian permanent resident for at least 1 year and lived in Australia for at least 9 out of 12 months before you apply

-- Be physically present in Australia and must have not been absent for more than 12 months in the last 4 years
+- Not been absent from Australia for more than 12 months in the last 4 years before you apply

 What are the requirements for Australian Citizenship if I am a citizen of New Zealand?

-Most New Zealand citizens are granted a Special Category visa (SCV) upon arrival to Australia.
-An SCV is a temporary visa but it grants permanent resident status which provides the right to live and work in Australia for the duration of their stay.
+New Zealand citizens are granted a Special Category visa (SCV) upon arrival to Australia.
+A SCV is a temporary visa but it grants the New Zealand citizen the right to live and work in Australia for the duration of their stay.
 The SCV automatically expires when the New Zealand citizen departs Australia.

 Your eligibility as a New Zealand citizen for Australian citizenship depends on your date of arrival to Australia:

 - If you arrived before 26 February 2001 you may be eligible to apply for Australian Citizenship